 Quarterly Stability Assessment (QSA)

 A SLF project will always be included in the QSA.
-A DCC project will not need to be included in the QSA when an ESS is being added to an existing IBR and is connected behind the same set of inverters and is not capable of withdrawing from the grid.
-If the DCC project will withdraw from the grid, ERCOT will determine if it will need to be included in the QSA.
+A SLF project will not need to be included in the QSA when an ESS is being added to an existing IBR and is connected behind the same set of inverters and is not withdrawing from the grid.
+If the SLF project will withdraw from the grid, ERCOT will determine if it will need to be included in the QSA.

 Planning Model Representation